LakshayBhutani134/shunya-se-shikhar/README.md

 Replace YOUR_GOOGLE_API_KEY with your Google API key for the Gemini API.
 You can obtain one at Google AI Studio.

 ### Step 6: Run the Backend
-# From the backend directory
 python app.py

 The backend API will be available at http://localhost:5000

+### Step 7: Initialize the Database
+To create all the necessary tables in your database:
+The backend API will be available at http://localhost:5000

+flask db init
+flask db migrate -m "Initial migration" flask db upgrade

+### Step 8: Import Problem Data
+The application uses a JSON file with math problems:
+# Copy questions.json to the proper location
+cp questions.json my-project/

-📝 Usage Guide
+## 📝 Usage Guide

-User Authentication
+### User Authentication

-Sign Up: Create a new account with username and password
+- **Sign Up**: Create a new account with username and password
-Login: Access your account
+- **Login**: Access your account
-Password Reset: Reset forgotten passwords
+- **Password Reset**: Reset forgotten passwords

-Solving Math Problems
+### Solving Math Problems

-View problems organized by difficulty level
+1. View problems organized by difficulty level
-Solve problems on paper
+2. Solve problems on paper
-Upload images of your solutions
+3. Upload images of your solutions
-Receive immediate AI-powered feedback
+4. Receive immediate AI-powered feedback
-Earn points for correct answers
+5. Earn points for correct answers

-Point System
+### Point System

-Earn 10 points for fully correct solutions
+- **Full Solutions**: Earn 10 points for fully correct solutions
-Earn 7 points for partially correct solutions
+- **Partial Credit**: Earn 7 points for partially correct solutions
-Earn 5 points for correct answers without proper work Lose 3 points for incorrect solutions
+- **Correct Answers Only**: Earn 5 points for correct answers without proper work
+- **Incorrect Solutions**: Lose 3 points for incorrect solutions
-Progress to higher difficulty levels based on points accumulated 🌟 Features
+- **Level Progression**: Advance to higher difficulty levels as you accumulate points

+## 🌟 Features

-OCR-Powered Solution Checking
+### OCR-Powered Solution Checking

 The application uses Google's Gemini 2.5 Pro model to:

-Extract handwritten mathematics from images
+- Extract handwritten mathematics from images
-Parse mathematical expressions and steps
+- Parse mathematical expressions and steps
-Compare against system solutions
+- Compare against system solutions
-Generate detailed feedback on student work
+- Generate detailed feedback on student work

-Dynamic Problem Difficulty
+### Dynamic Problem Difficulty

-Problems are organized by difficulty levels (1-5) Users progress to higher levels as they earn points New problems unlock as users advance
+- Problems are organized by difficulty levels (1-5)
+- Users progress to higher levels as they earn points
+- New problems unlock as users advance

-Progress Tracking
+### Progress Tracking

-Points persistence across sessions
+- Points persistence across sessions
-Visual feedback for correct/incorrect answers
+- Visual feedback for correct/incorrect answers
-User rating history
+- User rating history